-Our Quality Ownership philosophy emphasizes engagement and stewardship, fostering meaningful dialogues with company management to manage material risks and opportunities, ultimately driving shareholder value through sustainability initiatives.
+Our Quality Ownership philosophy emphasizes engagement and stewardship, fostering meaningful dialogues with company management ultimately driving shareholder value through sustainability initiatives.

 Outlook & Positioning

 As of this writing, in the wake of the tariff announcement by the US Administration on April 3rd, risk assets are reacting negatively and reflecting an increased risk of economic recession.